gagolews/stringi/docs/_sources/rapi/stri_width.md.txt

 ## Description

-Approximates the number of text columns the \'cat()\' function should use to print a string with a mono-spaced font.
+Approximates the number of text columns the \'cat()\' function might use to print a string using a mono-spaced font.

 ## Usage